This lesson covers how to define boards in the nRF Connect SDK using both hardware models v1 and v2 (HWMv1 and HWMv2 respectively).

 Note

-When creating a new custom board, it is always a good idea to start looking into the SDK-defined boards with the same SoC/SIP as your custom board for inspiration.
+When creating a new custom board, it is always a good idea to start looking into the SDK-defined boards with the same SoC/SiP as your custom board for inspiration.
 There is a long list of Development Kits, Prototyping Platforms, and Reference designs already shipped in the SDK that can serve as a good starting point.

 They are available in two locations <install_path>/zephyr/boards/nordic/ and <install_path>/nrf/boards/nordic/